-Academic probation is a means of warning students of their seriously inadequate performance in the classroom.
+Academic probation is a means of informing a student that his/her lack of progress in the classroom is to be taken seriously.
 It is intended to convey to students that unless significant improvement occurs, they will fall behind their grade level and be unable to continue at Geneva.
 A student is placed on academic probation if he or she earns a "D" in any two subjects in a quarter or an "F" in any one subject in a quarter.
+We desire to come alongside developing students and partner with families in this endeavor.

-Students on academic probation are not allowed to participate in any Geneva extracurricular activities (including sports) for a minimum of half a quarterly grading period and remain on probation until grades are brought to a passing level.
+Students on academic probation are not allowed to participate in any Geneva extracurricular activities for a minimum of half a quarterly grading period and remain on probation until grades are brought to a passing level.